 Be mindful of how you spend money

 One beneficial practice is to only pay for something directly with a bank transfer.
 If you transfer money to another bank account and the transaction is fraudulent, you will not be able to ask for a refund.
 Credit cards offer you some degree of protection if something goes wrong, but they are not completely secure.
 Your attentiveness remains the biggest protective factor.

 Always utilize a reliable connection

 When you visit a legitimate website that requests financial or confidential information, the company’s name should be visible in the URL bar next to the lock symbol; this should also indicate that you’re on a secure connection.
 If you don’t see this symbol or your browser warns you that the site lacks a current security certificate, this is a warning.
 To increase your safety, always employ the highest quality security software to ensure an additional layer of protection.
 Also, don’t assume anything; don’t just click links to open a website.
 Instead, please manually enter the website’s address or store it in your bookmarks.
-Criminal organizations often purchase domain names that are similar to the genuine ones to confuse the customers.
-You can increase your security by opening the sites manually, or keeping the accurate one.
+Criminal organizations often purchase domain names that are similar to the genuine ones to confuse customers.
+You can increase your security by opening the sites manually or keeping the accurate ones.

 Is this too good to be true?